 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides

 We’d strolled Krakow’s historic centre so many times that it was time to get out of the old town and experience a different side of the city in the ‘new’ town, a district called Nowa Huta or ‘New Steel Mill’.
+A Communist tour of Nowa Huta, Kraków, with Crazy Guides was the perfect way to see it.

 We sign up for a Communism Deluxe Tour on the Viator site, offered by Crazy Guides, and one chilly morning find ourselves squeezing into a genuine antique Trabant that should be in an automobile museum, with local girl Kaska at the wheel.
 A journalism student, Kaska, isn’t totally crazy – a touch kooky perhaps – but her driving is.